Aida-Enna/XIVPlugins/FATEAutoSync/README.md

 # FATEAutoSync

+(Originally created by [Tenrys](https://github.com/Tenrys) and updated to work with the new Dalamud API)

 Automatically synchronizes the level of your character whenever you join a FATE in Final Fantasy XIV.

 `/fateautosync` to toggle without uninstalling the plug-in.